 You can find more questions and answers on our tenant promise here.

 For potential rent increases following refurbishment, we are not taking advantage of the permitted eight per cent charge.
 Instead, we will cap gross warm rents at the point they would exceed 30 per cent of the household’s net income.
 In many cases, this means that we are waiving the entire charge and bearing the full costs ourselves.
 For rent rises in line with the rent index, our tenants can declare financial hardship if the net cold rent exceeds 30 per cent of the net household income – even if the rent index would permit further rises.
-From 1 July 2019, we will also allocate 25 per cent of our residential units to people who are entitled to a certificate of eligibility to live in public housing or to groups with specific requirements.
+Since our tenant promise came into force, we also allocate 25 per cent of our residential units to people who are entitled to a certificate of eligibility to live in public housing or to groups with specific requirements.

 You can find more questions and answers on our tenant promise here.

-In Berlin, the average rent according to the 2019 Berlin rent index was 6.72 Euro per m², whereas the average in-place rent in Berlin at Deutsche Wohnen in 2018 was just 6.70 Euro per m².
+In Berlin, the average rent according to the 2019 Berlin rent index was 6.72 Euro per m².
+At 6.95 Euro per m² the average in-place rent in Berlin at Deutsche Wohnen in 2019 was only slightly higher.

 In principle, Deutsche Wohnen considers the rent index to be a suitable tool for establishing the local comparable rent.
 However, a qualified rent index must be compiled in accordance with scientific rules and be statistically sound.
 In our view, the Berlin rent index does not meet these requirements.